 Palate has tart yellow apple, caramel sauce, saturated oak board, honey, water chestnuts, tart peach jam, Jasmine flowers, with medium acidity and intense finish, lightly drying, very powerful.

 We should have opened all the prior bottles two days in advance, this is just approaching the pinnacle of its enjoyment, wow.
 Enjoy now or the next 2-4 years, from proper storage.
-Updating from 92 to 94 points. — a month ago
+Updating from 92 to 94 points. — 3 years ago